yokopas/dna/README.md

 If the STR counts do not match exactly with any of the individuals in the CSV file, the program prints "No match".

+Clone this repository and run it iside it's directory